Alededorigo/ranger_devicons/README.md

 This is a fork for [alexanderjeurissen/ranger-devicons](https://github.com/alexanderjeurissen/ranger_devicons).
 I added:
 * Some space between the icons and the file/directory;
-* Some icons for many extenson.
+* Some icons for many extensions.

 This plugin introduces a new linemode that prefixes file names with a file icon